Masses and widths of scalar-isoscalar multi-channel resonances from data analysis

-The study of scalar mesons is very important for understanding the QCD vacuum.
-However, despite of the big effort devoted to studying various aspects of the problem~\cite{PDG10} (for recent reviews see, e.g. \cite{Amsler04,Bugg04,Close02,Klempt07}) a description of this mesonic sector is far from being complete.
-Parameters of the scalar mesons, their nature and status of some of them are still not well settled~\cite{PDG10}.
-For example, applying our model-independent method in the three-channel analyses of processes $\pi\pi\to\pi\pi,K\overline{K}$, and $\eta\eta$ or $\eta\eta^\prime$ \cite{SBKN-PRD10,SBL-arXiv11} we have obtained parameters of the $f_0(600)$ and $f_0(1500)$ which differ considerably from results of analyses which utilize other methods (mainly those based on the dispersion relations and Breit--Wigner approaches).
 This difference is very interesting and its reasons should be understood because our method of analysis is based only on the demand for analyticity and unitarity of the amplitude using a uniformization procedure.
-The construction of the amplitude is practically free from any dynamical (model) assumptions utilizing only the {\it mathematical} fact that a local behaviour of analytic functions determined on the Riemann surface is governed by the nearest singularities on all corresponding sheets.
+The construction of the amplitude is practically free from any dynamical (model) assumptions utilizing only the {\it mathematical} fact that a local behavior of analytic functions determined on the Riemann surface is governed by the nearest singularities on all corresponding sheets.
 I.e., the obtained parameters of resonances can be considered as free from theoretical prejudice.

 To better understand reasons for the difference in results, in this paper we have performed first the two-channel model-independent analysis only of the $\pi\pi$ scattering data.
 The thing is that in our previous three-channel analysis with the uniformizing variable \cite{SBKN-PRD10,SBL-arXiv11} we were enforced to construct a four-sheeted model of the initial eight-sheeted Riemann surface.
 This we have achieved by neglecting the lowest $\pi\pi$-threshold branch-point which means that we have considered the nearest to the physical region semi-sheets of the initial Riemann surface.
 This is in the line with our approach of a consistent account of the nearest singularities on all relevant sheets.
 The two-channel analysis utilizes the full Riemann surface and is, therefore, free of these approximations.